Pseudorandom unitaries are neither real nor sparse nor noise-robust: Primer on PRSs, PRSSs and PRUs

 \item \emph{Entanglement Entropy}: With probability $\geq 1 - \frac{1}{\text{poly}(n)}$ over the choice of $k$, the entanglement entropy between the first $\frac{n}{2}$ and second $\frac{n}{2}$ qubits of $\ket{\Psi_k}$ (or $\ket{\Phi_k}$, respectively) is $\Theta(f(n))$ (or $\Theta(g(n))$, respectively).

-\item \emph{Indistinguishability}: For any polynomial $p(n)$, no poly-time quantum algorithm can distinguish between the ensembles of $\mathrm{poly}(n)$ copies with more than negligible probability.
+\item \emph{Indistinguishability}: \revC{No polynomial-time quantum algorithm with access to $m=\mathrm{poly}(n)$ copies can distinguish between the two ensembles} with more than negligible probability.
 That is, for any poly-time quantum algorithm $A$, we have that

 \end{enumerate} \end{definitionS}